 The government of Sri Lanka has identified the development of Renewable Energy Projects, as a matter of policy to diversify the electricity sector from high cost thermal power generation.
 Therefore, required incentives and assistance was provided for the renewable energy resource development (Mini Hydro, Bio Mass, Wind, etc.,).
 Further National Energy Policy 2006 has identified fuel diversify and energy security in electricity generation as a strategic objective and development of renewable energy projects was identified as a part of this strategy.
-In view of above action has been taken to introduce a cost based, technology specific, three-tier tariff instead of avoided cost based tariff with effect from year 2007.
+In view of above action has been taken to introduce a cost based, technology specific, three-tier tariff instead of avoided cost based tariff from the year 2007.

 The cost based approach of determining tariffs for NCRE power plants is commonly used in many countries.
 The tariff that is computed using this method, allows a project developer to cover its O & M and capital costs.
 Besides, it ensures an assured return on capital.